ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

 These constructs form the basis for validation rules.

 ### 5.2 Example Validation Rules

+Neptune supports both the

+- The Property Graph model with Apache TinkerPop Gremlin is a labelled, directed structure where both relationships (edges) and nodes (vertices) can have properties.
+- RDF model with SPARQL excels at semantic web applications and knowledge graphs, where standardised data interchange is essential.

 - **Rule 1:** Check that a `MargheritaPizza` instance has exactly one `Mozzarella` topping.